Turbomachinery

 Turbomachinery, in mechanical engineering, describes machines that transfer energy between a rotor and a fluid, including both turbines and compressors.
 While a turbine transfers energy from a fluid to a rotor, a compressor transfers energy from a rotor to a fluid.
+It is an important application of fluid mechanics.

-These two types of machines are governed by the same basic relationships including Newton's second Law of Motion and Euler's pump and turbine equation for compressible fluids.
+These two types of machines are governed by the same basic relationships including Newton's second law of motion and Euler's pump and turbine equation for compressible fluids.
 Centrifugal pumps are also turbomachines that transfer energy from a rotor to a fluid, usually a liquid, while turbines and compressors usually work with a gas.

 History

 The first turbomachines could be identified as water wheels, which appeared between the 3rd and 1st centuries BCE in the Mediterranean region.
 These were used throughout the medieval period and began the first Industrial Revolution.
 When steam power started to be used, as the first power source driven by the combustion of a fuel rather than renewable natural power sources, this was as reciprocating engines.
 Primitive turbines and conceptual designs for them, such as the smoke jack, appeared intermittently but the temperatures and pressures required for a practically efficient turbine exceeded the manufacturing technology of the time.
 The first patent for gas turbines were filed in 1791 by John Barber.
 Practical hydroelectric water turbines and steam turbines did not appear until the 1880s.
 Gas turbines appeared in the 1930s.

 The first impulse type turbine was created by Carl Gustaf de Laval in 1883.
 This was closely followed by the first practical reaction type turbine in 1884, built by Charles Parsons.
 Parsons’ first design was a multi-stage axial-flow unit, which George Westinghouse acquired and began manufacturing in 1895, while General Electric acquired de Laval's designs in 1897.
 Since then, development has skyrocketed from Parsons’ early design, producing 0.746 kW, to modern nuclear steam turbines producing upwards of 1500 MW.
-Today, steam turbines account for roughly 90% of electrical power generated in the United States.
+Furthermore, steam turbines accounted for roughly 45% of electrical power generated in the United States in 2021.
 Then the first functioning industrial gas turbines were used in the late 1890s to power street lights (Meher-Homji, 2000).